Common Reasons for CPAP Intolerance

 The Sensation of Being Trapped or Claustrophobia

 Compounding existing breathing issues, wearing the mask gives many the sensations of claustrophobia.
-The resulting anxiety and panic further agitate sleep conditions.
+The resulting anxiety and panic further agitates sleep conditions.

 To remedy this, wear the mask when the machine isn’t running.

-You’ll see that vent holes are drilled into the mask to guarantee airflow even if the machine has stopped working, malfunctioned, or failed for any reason whatsoever.
+You’ll see that vent holes are drilled into the mask to guarantee airflow even if the machine has stopped working or temporarily malfunctioned.

 The mask is precisely engineered to help to breathe, and never hinders it, ever.
 There are nasal pillow masks available as substitutes to the full-face mask for additional help.